forgemedia-llc/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.5.0 - 08.26.2025 =
+* Added new WP-CLI subcommands to clear-minified-js, clear-minified-css, and clear-local-fonts.
+* Added support for targeting header element when using parent selector matching functions.
+* Added support to enable and disable the clean uninstall option in WP-CLI.
+* Added a built-in Script Manager rule to prevent dashicons from being dequeued when logged in.
+* Fixed a WP-CLI issue where license activation and deactivation subcommands were not working correctly.
+* Translation updates.

 = 2.4.9 - 08.12.2025 =
 * Rolled back CSS parsing library one version (8.9.0) to fix a conflict with WooCommerce.